s9e/TextFormatter/docs/Cookbook/40_Templating/TemplateParameters.md

 Hello Joe123
 ```

-### How to get a list of template parameters in use
+### How to get a list of template parameters

-If you let the end user define their own templates (for custom BBCodes for example) you may not always know in advance what template parameters are in use.
-And since you have to set their value before rendering, you need to get their names.
-This can be done with `$configurator->rendering>getAllParameters()`, which will return the names and default values of all the template parameters that have been created and/or are in use.
+During configuration, you can access the list of template parameters that have been defined via `$configurator->rendering->parameters`.
+But if you let the end user define their own templates (for custom BBCodes for example) they might be trying to use parameters that you haven't defined.
+You can get a list of all parameters (both defined and used in templates) with `$configurator->rendering->getAllParameters()`.

+Before and during rendering, you can get the list of parameters via `$renderer->getParameters()`.

 ```php
 $configurator = new s9e\TextFormatter\Configurator;